philip-han/Great-Dictator-Android/readme.md

 ## Using the app
 On iOS version, tap the **Dictate** button and start speaking, then tap **Dictate** button again to stop it.
 On Android, it will stop automatically when silence is detected after speaking.

+Of course, NLP server should be running for it to work properly.
+If the server is down, the app will display an error message.